iExecBlockchainComputing/documentation/for-developers/confidential-computing/requester-secrets.md

 ## Next step?

-Thanks to the explained confidential computing workflow, it is possible to use consume requester secrets with a trusted application.
+Thanks to the explained confidential computing workflow, it is possible to consume requester secrets with a trusted application.